(De)-regularized Maximum Mean Discrepancy Gradient Flow: Time-discretized flow

 \end{enumerate} Then for all $ 0 \leq n \leq n_{\max}$ and $0 < \lambda \leq 1$,

 \end{prop} The proof is provided in \Cref{appsec:proof_kl_descent_lemma}.
 Conditions 1-5 of \Cref{prop:descent_lemma_KL} are similar to conditions 1-5 of \Cref{thm:continuous_time_convergence}, which assumes a functional inequality on the target $\pi$ and regularity on the density ratio $\frac{d \mu_n}{d \pi} - 1$.
 In a similar spirit to \Cref{thm:continuous_time_convergence}, the fourth regularity condition is automatically satisfied under a stronger range assumption on $ \frac{ d\mu_n}{d \pi} - 1 $.
 For the sake of brevity, we directly assume uniform upper bounds in the fourth condition rather than writing it out in a separate corollary like \Cref{cor:continuous_time_convergence}.
 Compared to the continuous time regime, two extra conditions are necessary.
 The first one is a smoothness condition on the potential, $\bH V \preceq \beta \Id$, which is commonly used in the convergence analysis of discrete-time Langevin-based samplers ~\citep{dalalyan2017further,dalalyan2019user,durmus2019analysis, dalalyan2022bounding,vempala2019rapid}.
 It can be relaxed to $\nabla V$ being Hölder-continuous with exponent $s \in [0, 1]$~\citep{chatterji2020langevin}.
 The second one, \eqref{appeq:gamma_condition_1}, is an upper bound on the step size $\gamma$, aligning with the principle that step size should be small enough for the discrete-time scheme to inherit the properties of its continuous analog.
-This condition will be more thoroughly discussed in \Cref{rem:step_size} when all the conditions on $\gamma$ in \Cref{thm:discrete_time_KL} and \Cref{thm:discrete_time_KL_2} are presented.
+This condition will be more thoroughly discussed in \Cref{rem:step_size} when all the conditions on $\gamma$ in \Cref{thm:discrete_time_KL} and \Cref{thm:discrete_time_KL_2} are presented. \begin{rem}[Approximation-discretization trade-off of $\dmmd$ Descent] $ $ \\ If we compare the discrete-time KL dissipation of \eqref{eq:KL_descent_1} with its continuous-time counterpart in \eqref{eq:kl_d_dt_final_main}, we see that the first two terms on the RHS of \eqref{eq:KL_descent_1} admit continuous-time analogs present in \eqref{eq:kl_d_dt_final_main}.
+The discrete-time KL dissipation contains an additional (positive) term representing the \emph{time discretization error}: unlike the approximation error term that vanishes as $\lambda $ approaches 0, this term actually diverges as $\lambda $ approaches 0.
+Therefore, replicating the arguments of the continuous-time result of \Cref{thm:continuous_time_convergence} in the discrete-time regime would yield a barrier that does not vanish as $\lambda \to 0$, hinting at a trade-off between approximation and discretization similar to that of \Cref{rem:convex_smooth_trade_off}.
+In the next section, we propose a refined adaptive discrete-time descent scheme that addresses the convergence issues. \end{rem}